 We encourage you to make an advance directive, and we’ve provided the State of Maryland advanced directives form and the Holy Cross Hospital Living Will form to help you get started:

-Occasionally, patients, families and other members of the community will wish to consult with the Ethical Advisory Committee about specific difficult issues that arise during the course of medical treatment or care received at Holy Cross Hospital.
-All Holy Cross Hospital patients have the right to seek counsel from the Ethical Advisory Committee about difficult ethical cases.
+Occasionally, patients, families and other members of the community will wish to consult with the Holy Cross Health Ethics Advisory Committee about specific difficult issues that arise during the course of medical treatment or care received.
+All Holy Cross Health patients have the right to seek counsel from the Ethics Advisory Committee about difficult ethical cases.

-The Holy Cross Hospital Ethical Advisory Committee is comprised of an interdisciplinary team of health care professionals and specially trained individuals to assist patients, families and health care providers in clarifying ethically sensitive issues.
+The Holy Cross Health Ethics Advisory Committee is comprised of an interdisciplinary team of health care professionals and specially trained individuals to assist patients, families and health care providers in clarifying ethically sensitive issues.